tyleung/finhack/README.md

 * Bikram Gangwar
 * Terence Leung

-And we are very proud to say that we are a team from HKUST, Clear Water Bay - Engineering School where we have just completed a 'Big Data Engineering' program.
+And we are very proud to say that we are a team from HKUST, Clear Water Bay - Engineering School where we have just completed our 'Big Data Technology' program.

 ## Getting Started